ocaml/ocaml.org/data/planet/pdonadeo/installing-opam-111-on-a-centos-65.md

 <p class="noindent">No problem, <a href="https://opam.ocaml.org/" title="OPAM -  Home">OPAM</a> come to the rescue!
 No. The OPAM team doesn't provide a binary executable compatible with the (actually very old) system libraries present in CentOS.
 </p>

-<p class="noindent">Ok, step back: OPAM can be compiled from sources (<a href="https://opam.ocaml.org/doc/Advanced_Install.html" title="OPAM -  Advanced Install">instructions here</a>) so it's just a matter of minutes.
+<p class="noindent">Ok, step back: OPAM can be compiled from sources (<a href="https://opam.ocaml.org/doc/Advanced_Install.html - [404 Not Found]" title="OPAM -  Advanced Install">instructions here</a>) so it's just a matter of minutes.
 Again: nope.
 To compile OPAM you need at least OCaml 3.12.1, while in CentOS we have only 3.11.2.</p>

 <p class="noindent">Step back: first compile and install OCaml from sources.
 This time I say no, because the whole point of OPAM is to get an up and running OCaml environment in a few minutes, which is <strong>actually true</strong> in most cases.</p>

-<p class="noindent">I decide to install OCaml using <a href="https://godi.camlcity.org/godi/get_godi.html" title="Get GODI">GODI</a>, the &ldquo;old&rdquo; OCaml source distribution, the one everybody used before OPAM was born.
+<p class="noindent">I decide to install OCaml using <a href="https://godi.camlcity.org/godi/get_godi.html - [1 Client error: SSL peer certificate or SSH remote key was not OK]" title="Get GODI">GODI</a>, the &ldquo;old&rdquo; OCaml source distribution, the one everybody used before OPAM was born.
 So the fastest steps to have an OPAM and OCaml environment on a CentOS server are:</p>

 <ul>
   <li>download and install GODI;</li>